-A CRM provides everyone beyond the business, customer service, including sales, business development, marketing a better system to maintain customer interactions and relationships that drive progress.
+A CRM provides customer service beyond the business, including sales, business development, marketing, and a better system to maintain customer interactions and relationships that drive progress.

 With easy access and visibility to customer data, such as sales opportunities, contact information, marketing campaigns, and service issues, a CRM system can provide you a clear summary of your clients.
-With a customizable dashboard, easy-to-use, you can view a 360-degree view of the customer, all in a single place.
+In addition, with a customizable dashboard, easy-to-use, you can view a 360-degree view of the customer, all in a single place.

 What is CRM for small companies and how can it Impact Your Growing Business?